USS Artemis (SP-593): Another U-boat alarm

 However, for Artemis, there was no resting from her labors.
-Underway again for Bizerte on 14 February, the yacht saw an explosion on board SS Vidar and called all hands to stations, but, even as she surged forward, she determined the explosion to be internal – not caused by a submarine torpedo – and stood down from battle stations.
-The next afternoon, another merchantman, SS Tenterton, sounded the submarine alarm; and Artemis spent almost an hour at general quarters, searching for the supposed submersible before securing at 15:10, empty-handed.
-Two hours later, Cythera fired one shell which sent Artemis to battle stations again and put her on a zig-zag course off the port quarter of the formation.
+Underway again for Bizerte on 14 February, the yacht saw an explosion on board SS Vidar and called all hands to stations.
+Still, even as she surged forward, she determined the explosion to be internal – not caused by a submarine torpedo – and stood down from battle stations.
+The next afternoon, another merchantman, SS Tenterton, sounded the submarine alarm, and Artemis spent almost an hour at general quarters, searching for the supposed submersible before securing it at 15:10, empty-handed.
+Two hours later, Cythera fired one shell, which sent Artemis to battle stations again and put her on a zig-zag course off the port quarter of the formation.
 When her lookouts sighted no sign of an enemy, the ship stood down again.

 Artemis continued to escort convoys between Gibraltar and North Africa into mid-March: convoys BG-12 (20–24 February), GB-16 (2–6 March), and BG-17 (12–17 March) before Lt.
 Comdr.
 Hazard – relieved by 1st Lt.
 C. F. Howell, USCG, on 29 March – left the ship for duty in Birmingham.
 Artemis soon went to sea under her new commanding officer with a convoy to Bizerte (3–7 April) and commenced the return voyage with a Gibraltar-bound convoy on 8 April.
 However, fresh westerly breezes soon began breaking up the "good formation" enjoyed since the voyage had begun.
 Artemis, playing a shepherd to her straying flock, managed to prod SS North Pacific and SS Jason back in line before the yacht's engineers noted a recurrence of her chronic condenser trouble.